kamilburda/batcher/docs/sections/Customization.md

 ## Constraints

-To exclude certain layers from processing and export, press the `Add Constraint...` button and select one of the available constraints.
+To exclude certain images/layers from processing and export, press the `Add Constraint...` button and select one of the available constraints.
 Just like procedures, you may [enable/disable, reorder, edit or remove](#procedures) constraints.

 ### Built-in Constraints

-**Layers**
+**Layers** (Export Layers and Edit Layers only)

 Processes only layers (i.e. group layers are not processed).

-**Group layers**
+**Group layers** (Export Layers and Edit Layers only)

 Processes only group layers.

 You need to disable the `Layers` constraint since having both enabled will result in no layer being processed.

-**Not background** (only available if `Insert background` is added)
+**Not background** (Export Layers and Edit Layers only, and only available if `Insert background` is added)

 Processes only layers that are not inserted as background via `Insert background`.

-**Not foreground** (only available if `Insert foreground` is added)
+**Not foreground** (Export Layers and Edit Layers only, and only available if `Insert foreground` is added)

 Processes only layers that are not inserted as foreground via `Insert foreground`.

 **Matching file extension**

-Processes only layers having the file extension typed in the main dialog.
+Processes only images/layers having the file extension typed in the main dialog.

 **Matching text...**

-Processes only images or layers matching the specified text.
+Processes only images/layers matching the specified text.

 You can adjust how to perform matching - whether the image/layer name should start with, contain or end with the specified text to match.
 For example, with the "Ends with text" option, you can match against an arbitrary file extension instead of the one typed in the main dialog (via the `Matching file extension` constraint).